kqf/n-regression/README.md

 # Regression on non-linear data [![Build Status](https://travis-ci.com/kqf/time-series-regression.svg?branch=master)](https://travis-ci.com/kqf/time-series-regression)

-This is the solution of regression problem on non-linear dataset that was measured in different time intervals.
+This is a toy-regression problem on non-linear dataset that was measured in different time intervals.
+The actual dataset is not public and therefore test fixtures create fake data files with the same schema, so the code can be tested.
+The model parameters are minimal so tests can run faster.

-## The solution
+## Run the solution
 The most optimal solution relies on SVM.

 To run the solution do